Jewish Budapest with a Historian

 Group size: maximum 10 participants

-What's included: A local Jewish cake with coffee and an entrance ticket to the last standing ghetto wall segment.
+What's included: A local Jewish cake and coffee

 Meeting point: in front of Kempinski Hotel, facing the Ferris wheel (1052, Budapest, Erzsébet tér) (see on map)